Contramodules for algebraic groups: induction and projective covers: Introduction.

+This result shows that, just like comodules, contramodules of algebraic groups can detect geometric properties of the algebraic groups.
+Here, in particular, we see that the exactness of the contra-induction functor can detect the affineness of the quotient variety.

 Our second result is an inverse limit theorem.
-This provides a way to construct projective covers of simple $G-$modules as an inverse limit of certain twisted tensor products of $G-$structures of projective covers of simple $G_1$-modules.
-As previously mentioned, we will see that the category of $k[G]-$contramodules has enough projectives, suggesting that this is the category we should work in to construct these covers.
-The result uses ideas from a 1980 note by Donkin titled $\lq\lq$Rationally Injective Modules for Semisimple Algebraic Groups as Direct Limits", where a short proof was given of the direct limit theorem \cite{donkin1980}.
+This provides a way to construct projective covers of simple $G$-modules as an inverse limit of certain twisted tensor products of $G$-structures of projective covers of simple $G_1$-modules.
+As previously mentioned, we will see that the category of $k[G]$-contramodules has enough projectives, suggesting that this is the category we should work in to construct these covers.
+The result uses ideas from a 1980 note by Donkin, where a short proof was given of the direct limit theorem \cite{donkin1980}.
 Our result is the following: let $G$ be a simply connected semisimple algebraic group over an algebraically closed field $k$ with char$(k) = p$.
+For each dominant weight $\lambda$, let $L(\lambda)$ denote the simple $G$-module with highest weight $\lambda$.
 Let $G_r$ denote the $r^{th}$ Frobenius kernel of $G$.
-Let $\lambda \in X_1$ be a $p-$restricted weight, and also let $P(1,\lambda)$ be the $G_1$-projective cover of the simple $G_1$-module $L(1,\lambda)$.
-Suppose that $P(\lambda)$ is a $G-$structure on $P(1,\lambda)$ for each $\lambda \in X_1$ (note that to date the existence of such a structure is only known in general for $p > 2h-2$, where $h$ is the Coxeter number of $G$). \begin{theorem} Let $\lambda$ be a dominant weight with $p$-adic expansion $\displaystyle \lambda = \sum_{i=0}^s \lambda_i\,p^i$ with each $\lambda_i \in X_1$.
-For $m>s$ define
+Let $X_1$ be the set of $p$-restricted weights, and for each $\lambda \in X_1$ let $L_1(\lambda)$ denote the simple $G_1$ module with highest weight $\lambda$.
+Finally, let $P_1(\lambda)$ be the $G_1$-projective cover of $L_1(\lambda)$.
+Suppose that $P(\lambda)$ is a $G$-structure on $P_1(\lambda)$ for each $\lambda \in X_1$ (note that to date the existence of such a structure is only known in general for $p \geq 2h-4$, where $h$ is the Coxeter number of $G$ \cite{bendel2023donkins}). \begin{theorem} Let $\lambda$ be a dominant weight with $p$-adic expansion $\displaystyle \lambda = \sum_{i=0}^s \lambda_i\,p^i$ with each $\lambda_i \in X_1$.
+For $r>s$ define

-Fix a projection $q: P(0) \longrightarrow L(0)$ and define $P_{\lambda} := \varprojlim P_{\lambda,m}$ in the category of $k[G]$-contramodules.
-Then $P_{\lambda}$ is the projective cover of the simple $G-$module, $L(\lambda)$. \end{theorem} This result gives us an explicit description of projective covers in the category of $k[G]-$contramodules.
-Moreover, it shows that taking limits of finite dimensional modules is a contramodule, that is, we have some degree of control under taking limits.
+where the superscript $(i)$ denotes a twist by $i$ applications of the Frobenius morphism.
+Fix a projection $q: P(0) \longrightarrow L(0)$ and define $P_{\lambda} := \varprojlim P_{\lambda,r}$ in the category $k[G]$-Contra.
+Then $P_{\lambda}$ is the projective cover of the simple $G$-module, $L(\lambda)$, considered as a $k[G]$-contramodule. \end{theorem} This result gives us an explicit description of projective covers in the category $k[G]$-Contra.
+Moreover, it shows that taking limits of finite-dimensional modules is a contramodule, that is, if we work in the category $k[G]$-Contra, then we have control when taking limits.

+Finally, we prove the following result, showing that the above theorem is a special case of a more general phenomenon: